 The external auditory canal (EAC) or external auditory meatus (EAM) extends from the lateral porus acusticus externus medially to the tympanic membrane.

-As the term external auditory meatus (EAM) is variably used to refer to the canal or the porus acusticus externus (the round late...
+As the term external auditory meatus is variably used to refer to the canal itself or the porus acusticus externus (the round lat...

-External auditory canal atresia (EACA) is characterized by complete or incomplete bony atresia of the external auditory canal (EAC) and, especially when seen in the setting of an associated syndrome, a dysplastic auricle and an abnormal middle ear cavity.
+External auditory canal atresia, also known as congenital aural atresia, is characterized by complete or incomplete bony atresia of the external auditory canal (EAC), often in association with a dysplastic auricle and an abnormal middle ear cavity or ossicles.

-External auditory canal cholesteatomas are uncommon locations for cholesteatomas, which are usually in the middle ear or petrous apex.
-When they occur lateral to the tympanic membrane, they are referred to as external auditory canal cholesteatomas.
+External auditory canal cholesteatomas (EACCs) are rare, the external auditory canal is an unusual site for cholesteatoma, which are usually in the middle ear or petrous apex.

 Exostosis of the external auditory canal (also known as surfer's ear), is a benign bony overgrowth of the bony external auditory canal brought about by exposure to cold wind and water combined.